Azure/azure-batch-cli-extensions/README.rst

 `Azure CLI GitHub repository <https://github.com/azure/azure-cli>`_.

 This extension package can be installed to supplement the existing Azure CLI Batch commands.
-It can be installed directly via pip:
+It can be installed using the CLI component tools:

 .. code-block:: bash

-    $ pip install --user azure-cli-batch-extensions
+    $ az component update -add batch-extensions --allow-third-party

 Azure Batch account requirements